NivekNey/NivekNey.github.io/index.md

 ## Project

-_TechPulse_ is a company-wide conference an acceptance rate of ~15%.
+_TechPulse_ is a conference within Yahoo! with an acceptance rate of ~15%.

 ### Ads policy moderation <sup>TechPulse 2020</sup>